NEW OWNERS INFORMATION

 One of the easy things is to teach your pup how to sit.
 Before he gets his food, ask him to sit, don’t touch him just stand up straight and wait with the food bowl in you hands until he sits.
 When he sits, say “good sit” and give the food.
 It takes only a few meals before he will know what ‘sit’ means.

-Whatever you want to teach your pup, remember to always reward and have treats available as a reward when he does what you asked him to do.
+Whatever you want to teach your pup, remember to always reward and give treats when he does what you asked him to do.
 Especially when the pup is young, have tiny little treats in your pocket all the time.
 When you call him and he comes to you: treat.
 When he is munching one of your slippers and he lets go after you tell him ‘leave’: treat.
+If you don't have treats available, or you don't want to overfeed your puppy, using your voice to praise is one of the most important things you can do to create a bond with your pup and please keep doing this throughout the dogs whole life!

 How to toilet train your puppy